wzqcongcong/macSubstrate/README.md

 * Send you a notification when you receive a *HongBao* message.

+* Send you a notification when you receive a message containing customized keywords.

 * Anti-recall message and send you a notification.

 Welcome pull requests of your own plugins to [Plugins](Plugins) :)